CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/System-Req/system-requirements-cyclecloud.md

 The size of hardware depends on the domain size and resolution for  your CMAQ case, and how quickly your turn-around requirements are.
 Larger hardware and memory configurations are also required for instrumented versions of CMAQ incuding CMAQ-ISAM and CMAQ-DDM3D.

+### Azure Single Virtual Machine

+Azure offers generalized, compute, and high performance machines of various sizes.
+The amount of memory and the number of cpus required to run CMAQ depends on the domain size and resolution of the case that is being run.
+For this tutorial that uses a two day run of the CONUS2 domain, a minimum size recommended is a HC44rs compute node, to allow CMAQ to be run on up to 44 cpus.

 ### Azure CycleCloud